swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

 - *DOES NOT* include the implementation of a `BigInt` type, but allows it to be implemented in the future.

-- *DOES NOT* propose including a `DoubleWidth` integer type in the standard library, but provides a proof-of-concept implementation.

 ## Source compatibility